Dan-b-dev/CollatzConjecture/README.md

 ﻿# CollatzConjecture

-This program runs the Collatz sequence through a domain of positive integers and constructs arrays of data containing total stopping times and maxima, while storing any records.
+This program runs the Collatz sequence through a domain of positive integers and records new maxima, utilizing optimization.

 The project aims to be a personal introduction to scientific computing.